Edward F. “Bud” Alderson, 91, of Sharpsville, Indiana, died Sunday, December 22, 2013.

 While Alderson was heavily involved in the AQHA, he was also a lifetime member of the National Reining Horse Association and was one of the first members.
 His son, Randy, was also an active member of the association.
 In 1976, Randy rode his father’s mare, Two DS Jetta, to an NRHA Non Pro Championship title.

 Bud Alderson is survived by his wife, Madonna; children, Janellle and husband Wallace Gray, and Randy and wife Chris Alderson; and grandchildren, Brian and Katie Gray, Katie and Chris Kelly, Andrew Alderson, and Aaron Alderson; and great-granddaughter Evelyn Gray.

 Funeral services will be held at 1 p.m. on Friday, December 27, 2013, at Liberty Baptist Church, 3530 South 1000, Groomsville, Indiana, with Pastor Ruth Lawson.
 Burial will follow at Groomsville Cemetery.
 The visitation will be held at the church from 3-8 p.m. on Thursday, December 26.

 In lieu of flowers, the family would ask that a donation be made in memory of Bud Alderson to the American Quarter Horse Foundation.
 Donations can be sent to: American Quarter Horse Foundation, PO Box 32111, Amarillo, TX 72120-2111.
 Online condolences may be left at www.stoutandson.com.
 Arrangements have been entrusted with Stout & Son Funeral Home.

 AQHA News and information is a service of the American Quarter Horse Association.
 For more news and information, follow @AQHAnews on Twitter, watch the AQHA Newscast and visit www.aqha.com/news.

-The National Reining Horse Association is not responsible for information contained in this press release.
-Please contact the author or submitting organization for further information, requests or questions.
+The National Reining Horse Association is not responsible for information contained in this posting.
+Please contact the author or submitting organization for further information, requests, or questions.